- Torrenting without a VPN or with a poor quality VPN can lead to problems, exposing your IP address and potentially resulting in legal trouble.

 Money-back guarantee: 30 DAYS

-The torrenting experience is smooth and hassle-free, and we were impressed by how quickly we connected to even far-flung servers.
-Speeds are not as consistent as with NordVPN, but very good nonetheless.
+The torrenting experience is smooth and hassle-free, and I was impressed by how quickly I connected to even far-flung servers.
+Speeds are not quite as fast as with NordVPN, but very good nonetheless.
 Like NordVPN, Surfshark has introduced the WireGuard protocol, which has a noticeable impact on speeds.
 See the qBittorrent output below for an example.
 This was captured while torrenting via a server in the UK.

-We tested Surfshark servers in three countries, carrying out the same download multiple times and averaging the results, summarised below.
-As you can see, our file downloaded marginally faster when connected to a US server rather than one in the UK or Singapore — 5.50 MiB/s versus 5.47 MiB/s.
+I tested Surfshark servers in three countries, carrying out the same download multiple times and averaging the results, summarised below.
+As you can see, my file downloaded equally fast in all three countries, which is a great result.

-Like NordVPN, Surfshark comes with split tunneling, which allows users to keep torrent client traffic protected in the VPN tunnel while using other apps with a regular internet connection (or vice-versa).
+Like NordVPN, Surfshark comes with split tunneling support, which allows users to keep torrent client traffic protected in the VPN tunnel while using other apps with a regular internet connection (or vice-versa).
+You can read more about using Surfshark for torrenting here.

 Buy this VPN if:

-- You want unlimited simultaneous connections for all your devices
+- You’d like unlimited simultaneous connections so all your devices can torrent securely

 Don’t buy this VPN if: